ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 Module argument processing
 --------------------------

-There are two problems with running the main function of a module.
+There are two problems with running the main function of a module:

 * It can be difficult to set up the arguments correctly so that the module will get them as parameters.